 Blocked drains can often be incredibly inconvenient, causing overflows of water and other matter, damaging flooring and property and preventing water from draining away.
 But what causes blocked drains, how do you know if it is blocked and how can you unblock your drains?

-Here at Drainage Superstore we have a number of different tools to help unblock both commercial and domestic blocked drains and ensure your drainage systems are back to full working order.
+Here at Drainage Superstore, we have many different tools to help unblock both commercial and domestic blocked drains and ensure your drainage systems are back to full working order.

 Causes of blocked drains

-In kitchens, drains often become blocked because of a build up of grease and fat.
+A kitchen drain often becomes blocked due to the buildup of grease and fat.
 Pouring grease and fat down the sink when it is hot isn’t advisable because when it cools, it hardens and creates a solid mass that blocks water from draining away.
 This has been known to create large “fatbergs” in underground sewers in cities, particularly near large concentrations of takeaways, and can cause serious issues.

-In outdoor drains, the blockage is most commonly a result of a build up of leaves and debris.
-However, tree roots can also cause issues – they often grow into the pipes and create obstructions, which are added to by debris and prevent water from flowing through.
+In outdoor drains, blockages are commonly caused by the buildup of leaves and debris.
+However, tree roots can also cause issues.
+They often grow into the pipes and create obstructions, which then collect debris and prevent water from flowing through.
 Tree roots can also break and collapse drains by growing around them.

 How do I know if my drain is blocked?

-Quite often, when a drain is blocked foul smells will be emitted.
-Generally, the bad smells are a sign of a build-up within the drain and can occur before the drain becomes completely blocked.
+Blocked drains quite often emit foul smells.
+This is generally a sign of a build-up within the drain.
+It can occur before the drain becomes completely blocked.

 Water isn’t draining away

-Another sign that drains may be blocked is that there are sounds coming from your pipes and drains that you don’t normally hear such as gurgles.
+Another sign that drains may be blocked is abnormal sounds coming from your pipes and drains that you don’t normally hear, such as gurgling.

 Different ways to unblock a drain

 You’ve identified that your toilet, sink, bath or shower drain is blocked, but how do you unblock it?
-There are a number of different ways to unblock a drain, so we’ve outlined some of the different tools and methods you can use, whether you’re looking at how to unblock a shower drain, or how to unblock a toilet.
+There are numerous ways to unblock a drain.
+We’ve outlined some of the different tools and methods you can use, whether you’re looking at how to unblock a shower drain or how to unblock a toilet.

 Plungers